Minnetonka Cave

 Description

 Minnetonka Cave is said to be the longest cave of Idaho, which means the longest cave operated as a show cave.
-It is also one of the highest, with an entrance elevation of 2,346 m asl.
+This is not as spectacular as it sounds, as the State has only three show caves.
+Much more impressive is, that it is one of the highest show caves in the world, with an entrance elevation of 2,346 m asl.
 This cave is famous for various speleothems, like stalactites, stalagmites, soda straws, cave bacon, and the rare helictites.
 The biggest chamber seen on the trip is the Ballroom, which is more than 100 m long and 30 m high.
 The tour path crosses nine chambers and includes a total of 444 stairs.
 Minnetonka Cave is operated by the forest service.

 The cave was discovered by a frontier woodsman named Edward Arnell.
-According to legend he was working to help construct a saw mill in St. Charles Canyon.
-When was out hunting, he shot a grouse.
-The bird fell close to the cave entrance and he felt cool air when he collected the bird.
-He returned with friends and torches the following day to explore the cave.
-The cave was named after the American Indian word Minnetonka meaning "flowing water."
+According to legend, he was working to help construct a saw mill in St. Charles Canyon.
+When he was out hunting, he shot a grouse.
+The bird fell close to the cave entrance, and he felt cool air when he collected the bird, and discovered the cave entrance where the cool air came out.
+He returned with friends and lamps the following day to explore the cave.

-The begin of the season of Minnetonka Cave is weather depending.
+The start of the season of Minnetonka Cave is weather depending.
 If snow conditions allow, it is typically between Memorial Day weekend and the first weekend in June.
-From late June the cave is visited by a high amount of visitors, which may cause hour long waits.
+From late June, the cave is visited by a high number of visitors, which may cause hour-long waits.
 Tickets are sold on a first-come first-served basis, the trick is to buy a ticket early in the morning.
+More comfortable is to reserve the tickets on Recreation.gov.

-There is no electricity at the cave.
-The cave light is made by a propane-powered 250-kilowatt generator.
+The cave is high up in the mountains and quite remote, there is no electricity at the cave until today.
+The necessary electricity for the cave light is made by a propane-powered 250-kilowatt generator.

-Five different species of bats hibernate in the cave.
-One is the Townsend's Big-eared Bat (Corynorhinus townsendii).
-So far there is no White Nose Syndrome (WNS) at Minnetonka.
-To keep it so, visitors are requested not to wear clothing or hand carried items that have been in any other cave or mine.
+Five different species of bats hibernate in the cave, one is the Townsend's Big-eared Bat (Corynorhinus townsendii).
+So far, there is no White Nose Syndrome (WNS) at Minnetonka.
+To keep it so, visitors are requested not to wear clothing or hand-carried items that have been in any other cave or mine.
+This includes "boots, hats, purses, cameras, backpacks, jewelry, and cellphones."
+In other words, leave this stuff in the car when you visit a cave.
+And if you visit show caves in the U.S.A. and plan to take pictures, you should definitely buy one camera/smartphone per show cave, so you can use a different one for each cave.

 The cave is reached on Minnetonka Cave Road which follows St. Charles Canyon from St. Charles to the west.
-On some 15 kilometers it climbs more than 500 m.
-After some nine kilometers is a small parking lot on the left and on the right starts the Blue Pond Spring Trail which leads to the nice karst spring Blue Pond Spring.
-As typical for karst springs, it contains a high amount of limestone, hence the blue colour.
+The route climbs more than 500 metres in around 15 km.
+After about nine kilometres, there is a small car park on the left and the Blue Pond Spring Trail begins on the right, which leads to the beautiful karst spring Blue Pond Spring.
+As typical for karst springs, the water contains a high amount of dissolved limestone, hence the blue colour.
 It is surrounded by rocks of the Ordovician Garden City Formation.
-After four more kilometers the canyon divides into three forks.
+After four more kilometers, the canyon divides into three forks.
 Foot trails lead further up into the forks of the canyon.
 The road to the cave loops back on the mountainside to the cave on the southern slope of the canyon.